 OHHHHHHH.
 It’s a weekend evening stop?
 OK.

-In the cab we vowed to never high five again since it’s clearly the kiss of death, and it hit us that the first scooter cab driver might have been trying to relay that same information albeit a half an hour earlier.
-If only he knew how to properly flail.
+In the cab we vowed to never high five again since it’s clearly the kiss of death, and it hit us that the first scooter cab driver might have been trying to relay that same information half an hour earlier.
+If only he spoke flail.

 Noi Bai airport went smooth.

-We had to check our large heavy bags but they made Joe take his camera and shoes out so that’s what Joe carried onto the plane, a camera and a pair of shoes in a pink plastic bag.
+We had to check our large heavy bags.
+Joe’s was too heavy so the made him take his camera and shoes out so that’s what he carried onto the plane, a camera and a pair of shoes in a pink plastic bag.

 The flight went well.